dotnet/apireviews/2017/08-15-Intel Intrinsics/README.md

 In this context, an *intrinsic* is a special API that doesn't actually have an implementation in IL form but is specialized by the code generator (JIT, AOT).

-This allows exposing specialized CPU instructions, such as SIMD or Crc32, without having to drop to the assembly level.
+This allows exposing specialized CPU instructions, such as SIMD or CRC32, without having to drop to the assembly level.
 Developers can write regular code, think in expressions and local variables, and the code generator can still apply the usual optimizations.
 This approach differs from our existing SIMD infrastructure, especially `Vector<T>`, in that these API are hardware specific.
-In other words, code using it is no longer portable across CPU architectures.
+In other words, code using it is no longer portable between CPU architectures.
 Furthermore, we do not provide a software fallback.
 The developer is expected to guard calls using a provided capability API.
 Failing to do so will cause `PlatformNotSupportedException` at runtime.